nevernotsean/martin-creative-tech-blog/content/posts/filtered-vol.4.md

 author: Martin CTs

 ---
-Hi Martinites, this is a tiny weekly email called FILTERED, with five creative tech links to inspire and inform.
+This is a tiny weekly email called FILTERED, with five creative tech links to inspire and inform.
 Warm up your click-finger and let’s go!

 **Free Basic Registration to SIGGRAPH2020 with code SIGGRAPHBEYOND**